 We asked 335 renters for responses to 10 questions to better understand how property managers could use these popular devices to attract and convince tenants to rent.
 Here are some of the most important takeaways.

-- Almost a quarter of renters already own a virtual personal assistant (VPA), and find them least likely to compel people to rent.
+- Half of renters already own a virtual personal assistant (VPA) and find them least likely to compel people to rent.

-- Half of those who say they’re at least “somewhat more likely” to rent for a free smart device are between the ages of 26-35.
+- Nearly half of those who say they’re at least “somewhat more likely” to rent for a free smart device are between the ages of 26-35.